-Prior to November 10, 2006, there was no public market for our common stock.
 An active trading market for shares of our common stock may not be sustained on a consistent basis.
 The public trading price for our common stock will be affected by a number of factors, including:

-- reported progress of our business and technology development, including construction of the Commercial Manufacturing Facility, relative to investor expectations;

-changes in earnings estimates, investors' perceptions, recommendations by securities analysts or our failure to achieve analysts' earning estimates;

-- quarterly variations in our or our competitors' results of operations; - general market conditions and other factors unrelated to our operating performance or the operating performance of our competitors; - future sales of our common stock; - future issuance and/or sale of preferred stock; - announcements by us, or our competitors, of acquisitions, new products, significant contracts, commercial relationships or capital commitments; - commencement of, or involvement in, litigation; - any major change in our board of directors or management; - changes in governmental regulations or in the status of our regulatory approvals; - announcements related to patents issued to us or our competitors and to litigation involving our intellectual property;

-- a lack of, limited, or negative industry or security analyst coverage; - developments in our industry and general economic conditions; and - the other factors described elsewhere in these "Risk Factors."
+- reported progress of our business and technology development, including ramp up of operations of the Commercial Manufacturing Facility, relative to investor expectations; - changes in earnings estimates, investors' perceptions, recommendations by securities analysts or our failure to achieve analysts' earnings estimates; - quarterly variations in our or our competitors' results of operations; - general market conditions and other factors unrelated to our operating performance or the operating performance of our competitors; - future sales of our common stock; - future issuance and/or sale of preferred stock; - announcements by us, or our competitors, of acquisitions, new products, significant contracts, commercial relationships or capital commitments; - commencement of, or involvement in, litigation; - any major change in our board of directors or management; - changes in governmental regulations or in the status of our regulatory approvals; - announcements related to patents issued to us or our competitors and to litigation involving our intellectual property; - a lack of, limited, or negative industry or security analyst coverage; - developments in our industry and general economic conditions; and - the other factors described elsewhere in these "Risk Factors."